raheelaahmed/guage-calculator/README.md

 #### solution:

-node.js file was missing, i added it and it was working fine.
+node.js file was missing, after adding the missing file program was working.

  ### Display delay:

- When program start running it was asking for user input and then the everything was displayed in one step.
+ When program start running, it was asking for user input and then the everything was displayed in one step.
 I wanted to display the data step be step.

- #### solution:
+ #### Solution:

- I have used sleep timer to fix this problem and set up time delay  from 0.5 second to 1 second, it help to display the data step be step.
+ I have used sleep timer for display delay and set up time delay from 0.5 second to 1 second, it help to display the data step be step.

  ### While loop:

- I have used while loop for handling valueError for user input, but program was running the while loop before calling of the function.
+ I have used while loop for handling valueError for user input, but program starting calling the the while loop before function call.

  #### Solution:

  I have used the start function to take all the input from the user and used while loop for each input for error handling.
  I have declared all variable that are taking input from the user as global variable so they can be used in all the function and program will run smoothly, user dont need to re enter the data for any function.

  ### ValueError:

- There was a value error for user input if you enter a number for name, programs was accepting it and if you enter a string or press enter out a value, programe was giving a valueError.
+ There was a value error for user input if you enter a number for name, programs was accepting it.
+ There was a ValueError for int input aswell.
+For example if you enter a string or empty input, program give ValueError and exit the program.

  ![](documents/images/value-error.png)

 #### Solution:

- I have used while loop for the valueErrors, now program only except valid data as name(String) and number only as user input for float or int data types.
+ I have used while loop for the valueErrors, now program only except valid data as name(String only and it should be at laest 3 characters).
+ If user enter invalid data for int or float data type. program will show error message and ask for the input again until user enters correct input.

  ![](documents/images/name.png)